ten-protocol/ten-test/README.md

 yourself using the approach as described in the [go-ten readme](https://github.com/ten-protocol/go-ten#building-and-running-a-local-testnet).
 Both the local testnet and the faucet will need to be started.
 To run against ganache the test framework will start the local ganache network on your behalf, and tear it down when test execution is complete.
-To run the same tests against Goerli or Arbitrum, the `~/.tentest/user.properties` should be created as described earlier.
+To run the same tests against Sepolia or Arbitrum, the `~/.tentest/user.properties` should be created as described earlier.

 Running a specific test or range of tests